r96922081/RoTK3-Prototype/README.md

 # RoTK3-Prototype

-I tried to learn programing an historical simulation game by mimicing Romance of Three kingdom 3.
+I tried to learn game programing by mimicing Romance of Three kingdom 3.
 I have implemented some internal affairs functions, I think it will be OK to implement all of it. but the battle/war function is not covered yet

 <h2>Snapshots</h2>